adisalafudin-dev/adisalafudin-dev/README.md

 <table border="0">
  <h1>About Me</h1>
- <p> <b>Hi, I’m Adi!</b> I’m a Web Developer Student with a passion for building cool and functional web apps.
+ <p style="text-justify: inter-word;"> <b>Hi, I’m Adi!</b> I’m a Web Developer Student with a passion for building cool and functional web apps.
 My top skills include React and Laravel, and I’m also comfortable working with technologies like PHP, MySQL, and TailwindCSS.

  <tr>